Workflow config

 • --codex-command sets the exact command Maestro launches

-• --agent-mode accepts app_server or stdio
+• --agent-mode accepts numbered choices, aliases, unique prefixes, or app_server / stdio

 • --force overwrites an existing WORKFLOW.md